sr-exe/Friday_male.V/README.md

 ### 👨‍💻 About the Creator
 ----- Shubham Rathod -----
 ---
-Aspiring new technologies | Stuudent | Automation Enthusiast
+Aspiring new technologies | Student | Automation Enthusiast

 ### 💬 “I built FRIDAY to make daily computing smarter, faster, and more natural — using my own AI-powered assistant.”